Integrating CAT for Complexity ~ 24 September 2025

 • help attendees understand how an attuned, responsive and effective community service can reduce out-of-area placements and local hospital admissions

-The team will provide examples of integration of approaches such as EMDR and Narrative Exposure Therapy for PTSD, working with Dissociative Identity Disorder, and Attachment-based work, alongside Cognitive Analytic Therapy.
-Additionally they will describe how the work of other staff is supported and scaffolded through training and supervision using models such as Annesely’s 4P’s model.
+The team provided examples of integration of approaches such as EMDR and Narrative Exposure Therapy for PTSD, working with Dissociative Identity Disorder, and Attachment-based work, alongside Cognitive Analytic Therapy.
+Additionally they described how the work of other staff is supported and scaffolded through training and supervision using models such as Annesely’s 4P’s model.

 • CAT practitioners and CAT psychotherapists